 Along with the upfront tax deduction from your contribution, there are additional estate planning benefits.
 Any assets contributed to a DAF leave the donor’s estate.
-This can help tremendously with overall estate planning and fulfilling one’s charitable planning goals.
+This can help tremendously with overall estate planning and fulfilling one’s charitable planning strategies.

 Create a Charitable Lead Trust

 For those who have philanthropic passions, are close to or beyond the lifetime exemption amount for estate tax to kick in, and still wish to give money to their heirs, a charitable lead trust may be a good solution.
 A charitable lead trust (CLT) is an irrevocable trust designed to provide financial support to one or more charities for a period of time.
 Once the term is up, the remaining assets eventually go to family members or other beneficiaries.

 These types of trusts can be funded during your lifetime or they are created at death upon the direction of a will.
 Upon creation, the trust will make payments to a charity on a fixed schedule for the term of the trust.
 The payments to the charity can be set up as a fixed annuity payment or as a percentage of the trust.
 What may be surprising to some, is that there is not a required minimum or maximum payment each year to charities as long as they are made at least annually.